Resolving the Scales of the Quark-Gluon Plasma with Energy Correlators

-Within the correlator framework, the heavy-ion single-inclusive suppression observable $R_{\rm AA}$ is seen as a one-point correlator (proportional to $\<\mathcal{E}\>$), which is sufficient to probe energy loss.
-We propose here the first generalization to higher point functions, allowing sensitivity to the internal \emph{angular} scales within jets.
+We propose here the first application of multi-point correlation functions to jets in heavy-ion collisions, allowing sensitivity to the internal \emph{angular} scales within the jets.
 We are motivated to do so because, despite best efforts, present approaches to jet substructure based on grooming and algorithmic de-clustering \cite{Larkoski:2015lea,Larkoski:2017bvj} have been unable to introduce a robust \emph{angular} variable for jets in heavy-ion collisions, due in part to grooming techniques not having been tailored to the presence of a large underlying event which leads to a significant number of splittings to be misidentified \cite{Mulligan:2020tim}.
 In contrast, the angular scales accessed by energy correlators have a fundamentally different response to the realities of the experimental environment.
 In vacuum, energy correlators display a power-law behaviour which is insensitive to both higher order corrections and non-perturbative effects \cite{Chen:2022jhb,Komiske:2022enw}.
 Their study in heavy-ion processes is especially enticing since, due to the energy weighting, they are broadly insensitive to soft physics, and thus background and medium-response effects are expected to be subleading even without the application of grooming techniques.
 Additionally, energy correlators can be computed on tracks \cite{Chen:2020vvp,Li:2021zcf,Jaarsma:2022kdd,Chang:2013rca,Chang:2013iba}, which allows for higher angular resolution and suppresses pile-up.

 As a proof of concept, we analyse here the specific case of the two-point correlator $\langle \cE(\vec n_1) \cE(\vec n_2) \rangle$, which introduces a single scale sensitive angular parameter, $\cos \theta =\vec n_1 \cdot \vec n_2 $.
 We compute the two-point correlator (EEC) on a quark jet which propagates through a static medium of finite length within the BDMPS-Z formalism~\cite{Baier:1996kr,Baier:1996sk,Zakharov:1996fv,Zakharov:1997uu}.
 We find that the correlator allows us to identify the onset of colour coherence on the quark-gluon splitting.
 This can be expressed in terms of the emergence of a \emph{resolution scale} for the QGP, $\theta_c$, an intrinsic medium angular scale that divides the radiation phase-space into resolved and unresolved splittings~\cite{Casalderrey-Solana:2012evi,Mehtar-Tani:2017ypq}.
 Furthermore, we show that the key features we identify, embodied in enhancement at wide-angles, are also present in the EEC spectrum computed on in-medium jet events produced by the JEWEL event generator~\cite{Zapp:2008gi,Zapp:2012ak,Zapp:2013vla}.